 For additional information regarding care assistance through the AVHS Pets in Crisis Program, please contact the Special Programs Coordinator at email@example.com.

 Please note*** This program is ONLY available for emergency animal care.

 To apply for assistance with care of a pet through the AVHS Pets in Crisis Program, please click the button Application for Pets in Crisis.
 Complete the fillable application, print and submit an application to AVHS.

-If you need assistance with veterinary medical care please click the button for AVHS Public Veterinary Assistance Fund.
+If you need assistance with veterinary medical care, please click the button below for AVHS Public Veterinary Assistance Fund.